Is your dog whining all the time? One reader wrote in about this particular problem and Dr. Barchas offered up a few answers.

 Therefore, although hip arthritis is very common in older dogs (and may be playing a role in your dog’s hind limb weakness, and may indeed be causing pain), it probably is not contributing to the whining.

-Unless you are seeing other symptoms of pain -- such as poor appetite, limping, guarding a painful body part, hiding, or panting -- then it’s unlikely that pain is contributing to the whining.
-The fact that the whining has not responded to tramadol, which is a pretty good painkiller, points to the same conclusion.
+Unless you are seeing other symptoms of pain — such as poor appetite, limping, guarding a painful body part, hiding or panting — then it’s unlikely that pain is contributing to the whining.
+The fact that your dog’s whining has not responded to tramadol, which is a pretty good painkiller, points to the same conclusion.

-Other possible causes include fear or anxiety, excitement (my pal Buster whines whenever he thinks we’re near a fetch field), certain metabolic or glandular disruptions, exposure to toxic substances, neurological problems, and cognitive changes.
+Other possible causes of dog whining include fear or anxiety, excitement (my pal Buster whines whenever he thinks we’re near a fetch field), certain metabolic or glandular disruptions, exposure to toxic substances, neurological problems and cognitive changes.